malloydata/malloy/docs/_src/visualizations/segment_maps.md

 # Segment Maps

 The plugin currently supports US maps.
-Segement maps take as input 4 columns: start latitude , start longitude, end latitude, and  end longitude of the segment.
+Segment maps take as input 4 columns: start latitude , start longitude, end latitude, and  end longitude of the segment.
 The model and data styles for the subsequent examples are:

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/e.malloy"}